By the end of this section, you will be able to:

 In all states except North Dakota, a citizen wishing to vote must complete an application.
-Whether the form is online or on paper, the prospective voter will list his or her name, residency address, and in many cases party identification (with Independent as an option) and affirm that he or she is competent to vote.
+Whether the form is online or on paper, the prospective voters will list their name, residency address, and in many cases party identification (with Independent as an option) and affirm that they are competent to vote.
 States may also have a residency requirement, which establishes how long a citizen must live in a state before becoming eligible to register: it is often thirty days.
 Beyond these requirements, there may be an oath administered or more questions asked, such as felony convictions.
 If the application is completely online and the citizen has government documents (e.g., driver’s license or state identification card), the system will compare the application to other state records and accept an online signature or affidavit if everything matches up correctly.
 Citizens who do not have these state documents are often required to complete paper applications.
 States without online registration often allow a citizen to fill out an application on a website, but the citizen will receive a paper copy in the mail to sign and mail back to the state.

 Oregon’s example offers a possible solution to a recurring problem for states—maintaining accurate voter registration rolls.
 During the 2000 election, in which George W. Bush won Florida’s electoral votes by a slim majority, attention turned to the state’s election procedures and voter registration rolls.
-Journalists found that many states, including Florida, had large numbers of phantom voters on their rolls, voters had moved or died but remained on the states’ voter registration rolls.17 The Help America Vote Act of 2002 (HAVA) was passed in order to reform voting across the states and reduce these problems.
-As part of the Act, states were required to update voting equipment, make voting more accessible to the disabled, and maintain computerized voter rolls that could be updated regularly.18
+Journalists found that many states, including Florida, had large numbers of phantom voters on their rolls, voters had moved or died but remained on the states’ voter registration rolls.14 The Help America Vote Act of 2002 (HAVA) was passed in order to reform voting across the states and reduce these problems.
+As part of the Act, states were required to update voting equipment, make voting more accessible to people with disabilities, and maintain computerized voter rolls that could be updated regularly.15

 Over a decade later, there has been some progress.
 In Louisiana, voters are placed on ineligible lists if a voting registrar is notified that they have moved or become ineligible to vote.
-If the voter remains on this list for two general elections, his or her registration is cancelled.
-In Oklahoma, the registrar receives a list of deceased residents from the Department of Health.19 Twenty-nine states now participate in the Interstate Voter Registration Crosscheck Program, which allows states to check for duplicate registrations.20 At the same time, Florida’s use of the federal Systematic Alien Verification for Entitlements (SAVE) database has proven to be controversial, because county elections supervisors are allowed to remove voters deemed ineligible to vote.21
+If the voter remains on this list for two general elections, that registration is cancelled.
+In Oklahoma, the registrar receives a list of deceased residents from the Department of Health.16 Twenty-nine states now participate in the Interstate Voter Registration Crosscheck Program, which allows states to check for duplicate registrations.17 At the same time, Florida’s use of the federal Systematic Alien Verification for Entitlements (SAVE) database has proven to be controversial, because county elections supervisors are allowed to remove voters deemed ineligible to vote.18

 WHO IS ALLOWED TO REGISTER?

 In order to be eligible to vote in the United States, a person must be a citizen, resident, and eighteen years old.
 But states often place additional requirements on the right to vote.
-The most common requirement is that voters must be mentally competent and not currently serving time in jail.
+The most common requirement is that voters must be deemed competent and not currently serving time in jail.
 Some states enforce more stringent or unusual requirements on citizens who have committed crimes.
-Florida and Kentucky permanently bar felons and ex-felons from voting unless they obtain a pardon from the governor, while Mississippi and Nevada allow former felons to apply to have their voting rights restored.24 On the other end of the spectrum, Vermont does not limit voting based on incarceration unless the crime was election fraud.25 Maine citizens serving in Maine prisons also may vote in elections.
+Kentucky permanently bars felons and ex-felons from voting unless they obtain a pardon from the governor, while Florida, Mississippi, and Nevada allow former felons to apply to have their voting rights restored.19 Florida previously had a strict policy against felony voting, like Kentucky.
+However, through a 2018 initiative petition, Florida voters approved a reinstatement of voting rights for felons after their sentences are completed and any financial debt to society paid.20 On the other end of the spectrum, Vermont does not limit voting based on incarceration unless the crime was election fraud.21 Maine citizens serving in Maine prisons also may vote in elections.